designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

-~Besides split comple&shy;mentary palettes, there are also **double comple&shy;mentary** and **triadic palettes** which form bold contrasts.~
+Besides split comple&shy;mentary palettes, there are also **double comple&shy;mentary** and **triadic palettes** which form bold contrasts.
-~**Please, scroll down.**~
+**Please, scroll down to get more information.**

 -

 <ColorPaletteWheel name="DoubleComplementary" />

-~As for double comple&shy;mentary palettes be careful not to use equal volumes of the four colors.
-This can have a piercing effect.~
+As for double comple&shy;mentary palettes be careful not to use equal volumes of the four colors.
+This can have a piercing effect.

 -

 <ColorPaletteWheel name="Triadic" sectors="24" />

-~Triads with primary colors are garish.
-You get softer palettes with secondary or tertiary colors.~
+Triads with primary colors are garish.
+You get softer palettes with secondary or tertiary colors.

 -